What will happen today following the death of the Queen?

 Lying in state:

-The lying in state opens to the public at 5pm and will be accessible 24 hours a day.
+The lying in state continues its 24-hour access to members of the public.

-Tens of thousands are expected to wait in the queue before walking past the coffin, which will be raised on a catafalque and draped in the Royal Standard, with the Orb and Sceptre placed on top.
+Tens of thousands are expected to continue queuing before walking past the coffin, which sits raised on a catafalque and is draped in the Royal Standard, with the Orb and Sceptre placed on top.

-It will be guarded at all hours by units from the Sovereign’s Bodyguard, the Household Division or Yeoman Warders of the Tower of London.
+It continues to be guarded at all hours by units from the Sovereign’s Bodyguard, the Household Division or Yeoman Warders of the Tower of London.

-Metropolitan Police officers will be joined by volunteers and stewards to manage the queue, while toilets and water fountains are provided at various points along the route.
+Metropolitan Police officers, volunteers and stewards are managing the queue while toilets and water fountains are provided at various points along the route.

-A wristband system will be used to manage the queue, with those waiting in line given a coloured and numbered wristband.
+A wristband system is being used to manage the queue, with those waiting in line given a coloured and numbered wristband.

-Lambeth Palace is also expected to arrange a multi-faith pastor service to provide support to those who need it.

-Senior royals may also pay their own moving tribute, standing guard at some stage around the coffin – the tradition known as the Vigil of the Princes.

 Register for free to continue reading